NLnetLabs/routinator/doc/manual/source/output-formats.rst

          }

 jsonext
+      The list is placed into a JSON object with three members:

+        - *roas* contains the validated route origin authorisations,
+        - *routerKeys* contains the validated :ref:`advanced-features:bgpsec`
+          router keys, and
+        - *metadata* contains some information about the validation run itself.

+      All three members are always present, even if :ref:`advanced-features:bgpsec` has not been enabled.
+In this case, *routerKeys* will simply be empty.

+      The *roas* member contains an array of objects with four elements each:

+        - *asn* lists the autonomous system number of the network authorised to originate a prefix,
+        - *prefix* has the prefix in slash notation,
+        - *maxLength* states the maximum prefix length of the announced route, and
+        - *source* contains information about the source of the authorisation.

-      The output is in JSON format.
-The list is has a member named *roas* which contains an array of objects with four elements each: The Autonomous System number of the network authorised to originate a prefix in *asn*, the prefix in slash notation  in *prefix*, the maximum prefix length of the announced route  in *maxLength*.
+      The *routerKeys* member contains an array of objects with four elements each:

+        - *asn* lists the autonomous system using the router key,
+        - *SKI* has the key identifier as a string of hexadecimal digits,
+        - *routerPublicKey* has the actual public key as a Base 64 encoded string, and
-      Extensive information about the source of the object is given in the array *source*.
-Each item in that array is an object providing details of a source of the VRP.
-The object will have a type of *roa* if it was derived from a valid ROA object or *exception* if it was an assertion in a local exception file.
+        - *source* contains extended information about the source of the key.

+      This source information the same for route origins and router keys.
+It consists of an array.
+Each item in that array is an object providing details of a source.
+The object will have a *type* of *roa* if it was derived from a valid ROA object, *cer* if it was derived from a published router certificate, or *exception* if it was an assertion in a local exception file.

-      For ROAs, *uri* provides the rsync URI of the ROA, *validity* provides the validity of the ROA itself, and *chainValidity* the validity considering the validity of the certificates along the validation chain.
+      For RPKI objects, *uri* provides the rsync URI of the ROA or router certificate, *validity* provides the validity of the ROA itself, and *chainValidity* the validity considering the validity of the certificates along the validation chain.

-      If you have enabled BGPsec there will be a member named *routerKeys* containing an array of objects with detailed information for each router certificate.
-For a complete desciption, refer to the :ref:`advanced-features:bgpsec` section.

-      For assertions from :doc:`local exceptions<local-exceptions>`, *path*
-      will provide the path of the local exceptions file and, optionally, *comment* will provide the comment if given for the assertion.
+      For  assertions from local exceptions, *path* will provide the path of the local exceptions file and, optionally, *comment* will provide the comment if given for the assertion.

       The output object also includes a member named *metadata* which provides additional information.
 Currently, this is a member